Inferring Belief States in Partially-Observable Human-Robot Teams: Results Discussion

-Hypothesis \textbf{H1} evaluates the logical predicates baseline in its ideal conditions.
-We are interested in how accurately a robot with full observability can predict the situation awareness responses of a human user with partial observability.
+Hypothesis \textbf{H1} evaluates how accurately $\mathcal{B}^{LP}$ with full observability can predict the situation awareness responses of a human with partial observability.
 Unlike our evaluation of the \textit{User Performance}, wherein the human user was scored against the ground truth oracle, in this case the robot does not assume that the user has any knowledge of the environment outside of what the robot knows the user has explicitly seen.

 We find that the scores from the predicted user belief state ($\beta^{pred}$) with respect to the actual user responses ($\beta^{human})$ are almost identical to Fig. \ref{user-performance-fig}.
-The finding indicates that there were virtually no instances in our study where a model assuming perfect user perception could have had a false belief, i.e., environment changes that would have impacted the situation awareness responses were quickly observed by users, although seemingly not always recalled.
+This indicates that there were few instances in our study where a model assuming perfect user perception could have had a false belief, i.e., environment changes that would have impacted the situation awareness responses were quickly observed by users, although seemingly not always recalled.

-Additionally, Fig. \ref{visibility-fig} shows that the full observability model's performance averaged between $55\%$ and $75\%$.
+Similarly, we find that the full observability model's performance averaged between $55\%$ and $75\%$.
 This suggests that users had nuanced perception, comprehension, or memory that was not captured by $\mathcal{B}^{LP}$.
-Therefore, opportunities exist for alternative models to utilize human factors that can contribute to a user's belief state.
+Opportunities exist for alternative models to utilize human factors that can contribute to a user's belief state.

 Thus, we affirm our hypothesis \textbf{H1}.